hriteshMaikap/notion-to-gh-pages/README.md

 - **Type Safety**: Using modern Python typing and validation libraries
 - **Project Architecture**: Designing modular, maintainable software systems

-## 🔮 Future Enhancements
+## Future Enhancements

-- Webhook integration for automatic deployment on Notion updates
+- Webhook integration for automatic sync with Notion
 - Support for nested block structures and advanced Notion features
 - Batch processing for multiple pages
 - Integration with other static site generators